-Professional Conduct & Ethics
+Professional Conduct & Code of Ethics

 All CWEA certification holders and applicants are expected to meet the following standards of professional conduct and ethics:

 - To protect public health, themselves, their co-workers, property, and the environment by performing the Essential Duties of the CWEA certified vocation safely and effectively.